nanobuds/Paper-Mario-Feedback/README.md

 - Any visual bugs with the Paper Luigi or Paper Dr. Mario alts?

 Known Bugs/issues:
-- Mowz launch angle will be inconsistent due to it depending on which pikmin color she spawns as.
-This will be fixed once we figure out how to force the partners to a specific color
 - Final Smash doesn't do anything
 - Lots of missing sound effects